-In 2019/20 the Council paid a grant of £1.266m to the Trust (£1.315m in 2018/19).
-The sum of £2.8k was also paid to the Trust to compensate it for the levy contribution it was required to make to the Colne BID.
-At the Balance Sheet date the Council owed Pendle Leisure Trust £Nil and was owed £845,020 of which £834,990 related to long-term loans.
+In 2020/21 the Council paid a grant of £1.730m to the Trust (£1.266m in 2019/20).
+At the Balance Sheet date the Council owed Pendle Leisure Trust £Nil and was owed £783k of which £777k related to long-term loans.
 During the year 3 Councillors served on the Trust's Board of Trustees.

 Housing Pendle was established in 2006 to receive the transfer of the Council's housing stock.
 A number of arrangements between the Council and Housing Pendle stem from the transfer.
 Housing Pendle forms part of Together Housing.
 Together Housing is a large housing association which manages more than 36,000 homes across Lancashire and Yorkshire.
-At the Balance Sheet date the Council owed Together Housing £Nil and Together Housing owed the Council £4k.
+At the Balance Sheet date the Council owed Together Housing £Nil and Together Housing owed the Council £3k.

-In the year, the Council's Chief Executive was the Company Secretary for PEARL and four Councillors and the Housing, Health and Engineering Manager also served on the Board.
-Total payments of £50k were made to PEARL entities during the year (£577k in 2018/19).
+In the year, the Council's Chief Executive was the Company Secretary for PEARL entities (see Note 35).
+Four Councillors and the Housing, Health and Engineering Manager also served on each Board.
+Total payments of £450k were made to PEARL entities during the year (£50k in 2019/20).
 Additional information on PEARL entities is disclosed in Note 35.

-Payments to the value of £40,534 (£90,315 in 2018/19) were made to Penburn Construction, a local company of which Councillor Sakib is a Director.
+Payments to the value of £55,728 (£40,534 in 2019/20) were made to Penburn Construction, a local company of which Councillor Sakib is a Director.
 All procurement of goods and services is subject to the Council's financial procedure rules and the Councillor was not involved in any decision relating to these transactions.
+The company also received a business support grant as part of the Government's COVID business support grant schemes.
+Pendle Borough Council acted as Agent for the Government to process applications and pay out grant monies.